-You first call Ben and ask him if he wants to go for lunch, and Ben said yes but I also want to meet with Sheldon, so he puts you on hold and calls Sheldon.
+You first call Ben and ask him if he wants to go for lunch, and Ben said yes but he also want to meet with Sheldon, so he puts you on hold and calls Sheldon.

 Sheldon answers Ben's call and says great but he also wants to meet Daniel, so he puts Ben on hold and calls Daniel.

 Daniel answers Sheldon's call and says great but he also wants to meet Abdul, so he puts Sheldon on hold and calls Abdul.

 Abdul answers Daniel's call and says great but he also wants to meet Dennis, so he puts Daniel on hold and calls Dennis.

 Dennis answers Abdul's call and says great but he also wants to meet Carly, so he puts Dennis on hold and calls Carly.

 Carly answers Dennis' call and says "ok let's go!" and hangs up.

 Dennis returns to Abdul's call and says "ok let's go!" and hangs up.

 Abdul returns to Daniel's call and says "ok let's go!" and hangs up.

 Daniel returns to Sheldon's call and says "ok let's go!" and hangs up.